 Wasaga Beach

-Itβs practically a rite of passage for every Torontonian to visit Wasaga Beach at least once in their lives.
-While it can be a pretty popular destination in the summer months, it is also the longest freshwater beach in the world, meaning youβll be sure to find a spot on the sand.
-Keep in mind that this beach is currently closed due to folks not following social distancing rules.
+It’s practically a rite of passage for every Torontonian to visit Wasaga Beach at least once in their lives.
+While it can be a pretty popular destination in the summer months, it is also the longest freshwater beach in the world, meaning you’ll be sure to find a spot on the sand.

 Crystal Beach